Native Bird Care of Sisters, Oregon

 • Disinfect all feeders, using protocol below (scrub, bleach, wash).

-• Don't use feeders that let birds poop into the food.
+• Don't use feeders that let birds poop into their food.

 • Commit to strict and frequent cleaning (see below).